Retinal-Research/CUNSB-RFIE/README.md

 The original EyeQ dataset can be downloaded by following the instructions provided [here](https://github.com/HzFu/EyeQ).
 The synthetic degraded images were generated using the algorithms described [here](https://github.com/joanshen0508/Fundus-correction-cofe-Net).

 ## Pretrained weight on EyeQ Dataset
-The pre-trained weights on EyeQ Dataset can be got in folder **./pretrained**.
+The pre-trained weights for the EyeQ dataset can be found in the **./pretrained** directory.

-## Training / testing on Customized Dataset
+## Training / testing on Custom Dataset
 To train from scratch on a custom dataset, first create a directory named **datasets** to store your data.
-Organize the data in the following format: **Phase (train, test, val) A or B** (e.g., trainA, testB, valB).
+Organize the data in the following format: **PhaseA / B** (e.g., trainA, testB, valB) to do **AtoB** transformation.
 Once organized, start the training process by running the following command:
 ```sh
 bash run_train.sh
 ```